gbumps/react-native-screenguard/README.md

 - Remember to call a function only <b>ONCE</b> and don't combine with other register functions for limitting errors and unexpected problems might happened during testing.

 - Please remember that input will be temporary disabled until call `unregister` on Android except `registerWithoutEffect`.

+On Android, the `registerScreenshotEventListener` method will not function when screenshot blocking is activated.
+This is because the Android platform inherently blocks all standard screenshot attempts, including those from system apps and button combinations.
+However, the event might still be received if the user takes a screenshot using a third-party screenshot or screen recording app (such as AZ Screen Recorder, XRecorder, etc.).

 ## Contributing
 All contributions are welcome!
 Please open an issue if you get stuck and bugs, or a PR if you have any feature idea, improvements and bug fixing.
 I'm very appreciate !